-Where the federal land managing agency has designated Caltrans lead pursuant to 36 CFR § 800.2(a)(2), Caltrans shall comply with the federal land-managing agency's curation policies, the regulations at 36 CFR Part 79 (Curation of Federally-owned and Administered Archaeological Collections), or as may be stipulated in any license, permit, or agreement document pertaining to an undertaking covered by this Agreement.
+Where the federal land managing agency has designated Caltrans lead pursuant to 36 CFR § 800.2(a)(2), the Caltrans District shall comply with the federal land-managing agency's curation policies and make every reasonable effort to ensure that cultural materials and records resulting from excavation or surface collection pursuant to this Agreement conducted on federal lands are curated in accordance with Curation of Federally-owned and Administered Archaeological Collections (36 CFR Part 79), or as may be stipulated in any agreement document pertaining to an undertaking covered by this Agreement.
+Native American human remains and cultural items determined in consultation with Indian tribe(s) to be associated funerary objects, sacred objects and objects of cultural patrimony, as defined by NAGPRA, shall be prepared for disposition pursuant to NAGPRA POA and any other requirements agreed to by the federal land managing agency.

-- Prior to applying for a federal license or permit from a Federal Land Manager for work on a cultural site that may result in the generation of a new collection, Caltrans shall consult with any Indian tribe or other consulting party that may ascribe cultural or religious significance to that property regarding appropriate curation protocols and the ultimate disposition of the collection.
-Caltrans shall communicate the results of this consultation to the Federal Land Manager for consideration in the issuance of the license or permit. - 2.
-The Caltrans District shall ensure that CSO is notified of the curation agreement or any other agreement regarding the final disposition of the collection. - 3.
-Native American human remains and cultural items determined in consultation with Indian tribes to be associated funerary objects, sacred objects and objects of cultural patrimony, as defined by NAGPRA, shall be prepared for disposition pursuant to NAGPRA POA and any other requirements agreed to by the federal land managing agency. - B. Collections from Non-Federal Lands
+B. Collections from Non-Federal Lands